 Khom Loy and Khom Fai

 Every year, a spectacular simultaneous release of thousands of sky lanterns takes place at a location close to Mae Jo University in the Sansai district of Chiang Mai province.
-The Mae Jo event is organized by an independent Buddhist group; it is not the Yi Peng Festival.
+The Mae Jo event is organised by an independent Buddhist group as part of a khatina celebration for the end of Buddhist Lent.
+The event at Mae Jo is not the Yi Peng Festival.
 The date varies each year, but is often a week or two before the main Loy Krathong festivities.
 This means that the lantern release at Mae Jo is held in either October or November depending on the full moon date for Loy Krathong.

 Full details and dates of the Mae Jo Sky Lantern Release here »